moj-analytical-services/splink/docs/topic_guides/blocking/blocking_rules.md

 will generate pairwise record comparisons amongst pairwise comparisons where first name and surname match.

-Within a Splink model, you can specify multiple "blocks" through multiple Blocking Rules to ensure all potential matches are considered.
+Within a Splink model, you can specify multiple Blocking Rules to ensure all potential matches are considered.
+These are provided as a list.
+Splink will then produce all record comparisons that satisfy at least one of your blocking rules.

 ???+ "Further Reading"